 Others, like Suits Me®, don’t require this.
 That’s because we don’t offer credit, such as interest, overdrafts or credit cards, meaning there’s no risk in offering accounts to customers who cannot confirm their address or have a poor credit score.

 For BNOs who need an account when they first enter the UK this can be a perfect stop-gap before they can open their regular account or a perfect addition to their banking arsenal.

-You don’t need to wait for your card, you’ll instantly receive your account number and sort-code with instant access to your online banking account and mobile banking apps to start managing your finances, making payments, send transfers, setting up standing orders and direct debits and receiving payments.
+You don’t need to wait for your card, you’ll instantly receive your account number and sort-code with instant access to your online account and mobile app to start managing your finances, making payments, send transfers, setting up standing orders and direct debits and receiving payments.